-Throughout the course, I will put a special emphasis on the verbal and written communication of policy recommendations.
-This will include a memo-writing workshop and class exercises that ask students to quickly digest a transportation-related theme (such as a parking inventory analysis) and prepare a brief presentation that highlights recommendations and evidence to support that recommendation.
+Throughout the course, I will put a special emphasis on verbal and written communication for policy recommendations.
+This will include a memo-writing workshop and class exercises that ask students to quickly digest transportation-related themes (such as a parking inventory analysis) and prepare a brief presentation that highlights recommendations and evidence to support that recommendation.